ibrahim-kocyigit/kocyigit-dsml/01_theory/02_prerequisites/01_algebra/01_variables.md

 print(total_earnings)  # Output: 40
 ```

-Variables can be used in mathematical expressions to calculate results dynamically.
+Variables can be used in mathematical expressions to calculate results dynamically:

 ```python
 # Example: Using variables in an expression